whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - Why Don't More People Stand Together.md

 Human cultures become unhealthy when they are blocked from healing by rich and powerful people who benefit from disrespecting their neighbors.
 These people selfishly resist returning to that respectful baseline that humans find so fundamentally satisfying.**

 Rulers and other authorities in positions of power would clearly lose their current ability to dominate and exploit everyone else if their unhealthy culture were to change.
-Thus they use their wealth and power to to make sure the unhealthy culture and all its deep disrespect continue.**
+Thus they use their wealth and power to make sure the unhealthy culture and all its deep disrespect continue.**

 What are common ways that rulers and lower authorities prevent cultural healing, blocking people from standing together in solidarity to collectively stop injustices?
 And what can people do to intentionally generate a culture that maximizes solidarity and encourages deep respect for all?**